Berrien County Sheriff’s deputy injured in Wednesday night crash - Leader Publications

 According to the initial investigation, Deputy Nathan Withington from the Berrien County Sheriff Office was traveling north on S. 11th Street near Fort Street in the left travel lane in a fully marked patrol car.

-A silver Chevy Monte Carlo driven by John Patereson, 55, of Niles, turned into Withington’s path causing a car.
+A silver Chevy Monte Carlo driven by John Patereson, 55, of Niles, turned into Withington’s path causing a crash.
 Withington collided with Paterson’s car and a utility pole.

 Both Withington and Paterson were transported by ambulance to Spectrum Health Lakeland Hospital in Niles for minor injuries.